-If we change the situation and now not all employees have to work for a department and therefore the relationship "Employee works for Department" becomes optional, we could insert a broken line on the employee side of the relationship line.
+If we change the situation and now not all employees have to work for a department and therefore the relationship "Employee works for Department" becomes optional, we could insert a broken line on the employee side of the relationship line as in Figure 3 above.
 Now we are still looking across for the cardinality but "looking here" for the participation.

 Some notations use a minimum and maximum number beside the entities to denote both cardinality and participation.
 UML uses minimum and maximum numbers but with a "look across" notation.
-Elmasri and Navathe use minimum and maximum numbers but with a "look here notation".
-The various combinations of "look across" and "look here" that occurred in ERD's in 1995 are well documented in Song's [10].
+EER Elmasri and Navathe notation uses minimum and maximum numbers but with a "look here notation".